What you may know of as the ‘vagina’ may also include the outer parts, the labia and clitoris, which are collectively known as the vulva.

 Labia

-The labia are your flappy bits, with the labia minora the biggest, largest lips that protrude from thicker outer lips, the labia majora.
+The labia are your ‘flappy’ bits you can see on the outside, with the labia minora the smaller, softer lips that protrude from the thicker, hairy outer lips, the labia majora.

 Your labia fill with blood when you are turned on, which helps to make sex better by providing a sensual cushion and protecting against damage.
 The inner labia often (but not always) protrude somewhat from the outer labia, with the inner and outer labia made from different cells.